ekairos/studiofx/README.md

 ```

 Check configuration and tested scripts in `gulpfile.js` and `karma.conf.js`, in project root directory.
-_To test in additional browsers you will need to check for their [Karma launcher](https://npmjs.org/browse/keyword/karma-launcher) and add them in the ` karma.conf.js ` file_.
+_To test within additional browsers you will need to check for their [Karma launcher](https://npmjs.org/browse/keyword/karma-launcher) and add them in the ` karma.conf.js ` file_.

 #### End-to-End Testing

 These End-to-End tests are executed in Firefox 64.0 and Chrome 71.0 running Selenium server and Protactor.

 _You need [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to be installed on your computer to run **Selenium Server** locally._

 To simply run the tests with local config :
 ```bash
 npm run e2etest
 ```
 This will run the tests with local installation of Webdriver-manager and Protractor after updating the drivers.

-Should it fails in the 5s delay (which you can change in package.json), you may have to update them running: ```npm run webdriver```.
-Once the selenium driver is running on port 4444 you can interrupt it and run again ```npm run e2etest``` or run simultaneously ```npm run protractor```.
+_Before running end to end tests for the first time you need to update webdriver manager :``` npm run webdriver ```.
+Once Selenium Server is running on port 4444 you can interrupt it and run again ```npm run e2etest``` or run simultaneously ```npm run protractor```._

 Check configuration in `protractor.conf.js` in project root directory.